Yummiest Bosnian Food To Try

 Another very sweet dessert with Ottoman origins is tufahija; this recipe takes a simple ingredient like apples and turns them into an authentic delicacy.

 To cook this dish, apples are cored and boiled in water with sugar and then served topped with walnuts and whipped cream; it is also common to drizzle it with the warm cooking juice (which has turned into a thick, savory syrup).
 Perfect to have it with a cup of Bosnian coffee.

-Hurmasice is a fantastic (yet very simple) baked shortbread cookie made with butter, flour, eggs, sugar, and yogurt.
+Hurmasice is a fantastic (yet straightforward) Bosnian food – it is a baked shortbread cookie made with butter, flour, eggs, sugar, and yogurt.